-For most of us, visualizing thoughts, past memories, or images of the future is a pervasive part of our daily lives but for a small group of people, the experience of visualization is entirely unknown.
-Otherwise healthy people can completely lack the experience of visual imagery, a condition now referred to as aphantasia.
+For most of us, visualizing thoughts, past memories, or images of the future is a ubiquitous part of our human experience.
+For a small group of people, the experience of mental imagery is entirely unknown.
+Otherwise healthy people can completely lack the experience of visual or other sensory imagery, a condition now referred to as aphantasia.

 To determine whether someone is aphantasic or not, many researchers will conduct an initial evaluation using the Vividness of Visual Imagery Quiz (VVIQ), which asks you to rate the vividness of different scenarios to test the strength of your visual imagery.
 VVIQ is a proven psychometric for measuring individual differences in visual imagination and is considered a reliable self-assessment for identifying aphantasia.

 Until recently, however, it was unclear to scientists whether people were unable to imagine visually, or if they have images in their mind but are simply blind to them.
 To objectively address this question, a team of researchers from UNSW lead by Dr. Joel Pearson conducted studies using the Binocular Rivalry (BR) experiment and a technique called perceptual priming.